-If a student or employee asks a student, employee, or non-employee with whom he or she has come into contact for a date and the person says "no," he or she cannot ask him or her repeatedly.
-Nor can he or she retaliate against him or her in any way.
-If a student or employee feels any unwelcome pressure to become involved with any student, College Officer, employee (including faculty members, administration, and staff), or other non-employee with whom he or she may come into contact and/or interact in connection with his or her educational experience (such as college contractors, internship employers, the college's vendors and suppliers, etc.), the college urges him or her to use the grievance procedure set forth below.
+If a student or employee asks a student, employee, or non-employee with whom they come into contact for a date and the person says "no," they cannot ask the person repeatedly.
+Nor can they retaliate against the person in any way.
+If a student or employee feels any unwelcome pressure to become involved with any student, college officer, employee (including faculty members, administration, and staff), or other non-employee with whom he or she may come into contact and/or interact in connection with his or her educational experience (such as college contractors, internship employers, the college's vendors and suppliers, etc.), the college urges him or her to use the grievance procedure set forth below.